deadmonk10111/deadmonk10111/README.md

-## ideas and work
+## ideas and works in progress
 ### k.walker

 -software development
--security
+-infosec
 -web3
 -graphic design
--blog/connect
+-music

 <!--
 **deadmonk10111/deadmonk10111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.